|

 "Runlevels" are an obsolete way to start and stop groups of

-services used in SysV init. systemd provides a compatibility
+services used in SysV init. systemd provides a compatibility layer

-a given time, while systemd can activate multiple targets
+given time, while systemd can activate multiple targets

 concurrently, so the mapping to runlevels is confusing and only